Kāpiti Arts Trail 2019

 Following on from the Kāpiti Arts Trail

-The Kāpiti Arts Trail has just passed and was a great event for visitors and artists.
+The Kāpiti Arts Trail 2019 was a great event for visitors and artists.
 We showcased a huge range of art and artists, from traditional or cutting edge, soul-soothing or challenging, comfortable or provocative, decorative, awe-inspiring or functional.
 Watch this video to experience or relive the wonderful atmosphere of Kāpiti and the Arts Trail.

 If you missed out, or wish to go back to a particular artist studio or gallery, our Kāpiti Arts Guide is current right through the year.
 Many artists and galleries are open by appointment or at regular hours.
 Some are holding "after the Arts Trail" exhibitions, and most will welcome visitors' enquiries.
 Copies of Kāpiti Arts Guide are available from libraries and i-sites and many other venues in Kāpiti, Greater Wellington, and neighbouring regions.